TnTech-ECE/CapstoneStarterRepo/README.md

 ### Team

-[Meredith Nye](https://www.linkedin.com/in/meredith-nye-89455a1b5) is an electrical engineering major, mechatronics concentration at Tennessee Technological University with minors in math and biology.
+[Meredith Nye](https://www.linkedin.com/in/meredith-nye-89455a1b5) is an electrical engineering major, mechatronics concentration and student-athlete at Tennessee Technological University with minors in math and biology.
 She is interested in prosthetics design, biomechanical engineering, and robotics.

 [Abe Perkins](www.linkedin.com)